codeofdoug/SeekDeep-Docker/README.md

 ```

 ----------------------
 SeekDeep is a suite of bioinformatics tools for analyzing targeted amplicon sequencing developed by the UMass Medicine Bailey Lab.
-Checkout their website bellow for more details:
+Check out their website below for more details:
 [http://seekdeep.brown.edu/](http://seekdeep.brown.edu/)